pavolum/WebChat-Editor/README.md

 ## Description
 This app provides a GUI where you can customize the look and feel of a bot framework web chat instance without touching code!
 After customizing the look and feel you can export a `StyleOptions` json object which you can use in your own webchat instance so it reflects the customizations selected in this app.

+Test out the latest published app here: https://webchateditor.azurewebsites.net/.
+We will incrementally publish as new features are pushed to main.

 ## Resources
 - [Bot Framework Web Chat Repo](https://github.com/microsoft/BotFramework-WebChat/)
 - [List of available web chat customizations](https://github.com/microsoft/BotFramework-WebChat/blob/master/packages/component/src/Styles/defaultStyleOptions.js)